Some of our information has moved to NT.GOV.AU

-You can also catch Wayne’s keynote speech in Tennant Creek on 16 October, register for Wayne's event
+You can also catch Wayne’s keynote speech in Tennant Creek on 16 October.

 The Barkly Regional Resources and Economic Development Conference will be held in Tennant Creek on 24 and 25 October.
 The event will bring together key leaders from the mining, petroleum, pastoral, transport and infrastructure industries to discuss the latest opportunities and developments in the region.

 The information technology company SRA has achieved a remarkable fourth triumph in the Chief Minister’s NT Export and Industry Awards.

 It collected the Exporter of the Year award following wins in 2013, 2014 and 2015.

 Owner Steve Rowe was based in Adelaide until he arrived in Darwin 20 years ago to open a branch office.